DanitzaFuenzalida/MoreEvolutionItems/README.md

 # MoreEvolutionItems
 A datapack for Minecraft Cobblemon that adds crafting recepies for specific evolutions items that cannot be crafted in normal Cobblemon.
+All recepies are naturally compatible with vanilla Minecraft and Cobblemon only.
+No additional mods are necessary.

 Currently available for Cobblemon version 1.20+

+## Instructions

+To use datapack, drop datapack zip file on datapack folder for world.
+Datapack is not global, must be used for each different world instance.

+## Recepies

++ Auspicious Armor: Craft gold chesplate, with copper ingots on middle left, middle right, and bottom middle slots.
+Used to evolve Charcadet into Armarouge.
++ Black Augurite: Use one obsidian on a stonecutter.
+Used to evolve Scyther into Kleavor.
++ Deep Sea Scale: Cook tropical fish in a furnace.
+Used to evolve Clamperl into Gorebyss + trading or using a link cable.
++ Deep Sea Tooth: Cook Tropical fish in a funace.
+Used to evolve Clamperl into Huntail + trading or using a link cable.
++ Dragon Scale: Use a heart of the sea on a stone cutter.
+Used to evolve Seadra into Kingdra + trading or using a link cable.
++ Malicious Armor: Craft iron chesplate, with lapiz on middle left, middle right, and bottom middle slots.
+Used to evolve Charcadet into Ceruledge.
++  Oval Stone: Use one smooth stone on a stonecutter.
+Used to evolve Happiny into Chansey during the day.
++  Prism Scale: Use one nautilus shell on a stonecutter.
+Used to evolve Feebas into Milotic + trading or using a link cable.
++  Razor Claw: Use one bone on a stonecutter.
++  Razor Fang: Use one bone on a stonecutter.
++  Sweet Apple: Shapless crafting, one apple and one leichi berry on crafting table.
++  Tart Apple: Shapeless crafting, one apple and one belue berry on crafting table.